In this Article:

 Before you begin:

-- The Windows user setting up your local data upload folder and running the data feed upload tool (pli.exe) must have access on your local system to read and write files to your data upload folder.
+- The Windows user setting up your local data upload folder must have access on your local system to read and write files to your data upload folder.
 In addition, that user must have access to connect to a remote web server through any proxies or firewalls that exist at your location.

 - Since the data upload tool (pli.exe) will eventually be set up to run as a scheduled task, the user under which the schedule task executes must also have these same permissions.

 - In addition to simply uploading data, the data upload tool also performs some other critical functions.
-This includes replacing all account numbers with hashed (one-way encrypted) versions so that the original numbers are impossible to derive.
-This means that these sensitive numbers never leave your local network.
+This includes replacing all sensitive information with hashed (one-way encrypted) versions so that the original values are impossible to derive.
+This means that this sensitive information never leaves your local network.

 Creating your data upload folder